-- Hearing thunder and seeing scared animals running away. - Seeing puddles on the ground after a day of heavy rain - Seeing someone lighting a fireplace and other people approaching it to warm up. - Seeing someone trip over a stone and fall to the ground. - Feeling amazed while watching the stars in the night sky. - Holding a person's hand and feeling cared for. - Drinking coffee during the night and staying awake. - Feeling emotional relief while counseling with a psychotherapist. - Feeling tired while making a strenuous effort.
+- Hearing thunder and seeing scared animals running away. - Seeing puddles on the ground after a day of heavy rain - Seeing someone lighting a fireplace and other people approaching it to warm up. - Seeing someone trip over a stone and fall to the ground. - Feeling amazed while watching the stars in the night sky. - Holding a person's hand and feeling comity. - Drinking coffee during the night and staying awake. - Feeling emotional relief while counseling with a psychotherapist. - Feeling tired while making a strenuous effort.

 There is no high-level similarity between these pairs of non-metaphorical correlations listed above.
-By contrast, each of the correlation metaphors drawn from Lakoff and Johnson (1999) is grounded in high-level similarity (Ruiz de Mendoza and Barreras 2022: 21-23; Peña and Ruiz de Mendoza 2022: 99-102 for more detailed accounts of this phenomenon):
+By contrast, each of the correlation metaphors drawn from Lakoff and Johnson (1999) is grounded in high-level similarity (Peña & Ruiz de Mendoza 2022: 99-102; Ruiz de Mendoza & Barreras 2022: 21-23 for more detailed accounts of this phenomenon):